 - Stay calm and be available to listen. - Listen with the utmost care to what the child is saying. - Do not promise confidentially to the pupil involved. - Inform the child that you cannot keep the information confidential and that this information will now have to be passed on. - Reassure the child and let them know they were right to inform us. - Discuss normally without pressurising and without using leading questions. - If at all possible, try not to question what the child is telling you this can confuse and complicate the child's memory of the event. - Don't put words into the child's mouth but note the main points carefully. - Repeating back the words used by the child indicates that you have listened carefully and have acknowledged/validated the child's thoughts and feelings. - If possible and appropriate, try to take notes during the disclosure.
-Always write note up as soon as possible. - If the disclosure happens online, please ensure a copy of the chat/message is kept and/or copy and paste the full message into a word document to pass onto the DSL. - Keep a full record (see record keeping) and timeline of events date, time, what the child did, said, etc. - Immediately inform the DSL.
+Always write note up as soon as possible. - If the disclosure happens online, please ensure a copy of the chat/message is kept and/or copy and paste the full message into a word document to pass onto the DSL. - Keep a full record (see record keeping) and timeline of events date, time, what the child did, said, etc. - Immediately inform the onsite teacher lead, who will pass the information to the DS, or the DSL directly.